dagolinuxoid/fccActivityLog/lazylog.md

 1 chapter is Recursion and stack.
 Reading, understanding and solving tasks take one day for each chapter.
 In twelve days the section will be done...
 I believe :) day 62.
+###### 02-01-019
+day 63 | Jump to chapter 2 (Rest parameters and spread operator) Didn't solved tasks from chapter 1 yet - I'm going to make it today.